pytorch/xla/docs/source/learn/xla-advanced.md

 done on the host (CPU), which is the machine that runs the Python code.
-If there are multiple XLA devices, the host compiles the code for each of the devices separately except when using SPMD (single-program, multiple-data).
+If there are multiple XLA devices, the host compiles the code for each of the devices separately except when using SPMD (single-program, multiple-data) parallelization.
 For example, v4-8 has one host machine and [four devices](https://cloud.google.com/tpu/docs/system-architecture-tpu-vm#tpu_v4).
 In this case the host compiles the code for each of the four devices separately.
 In case of pod slices, when there are multiple hosts, each